BraneShop/BraneShop.github.io/src/posts/Workshops-In-2020.md

 - Tools: What's good?
 How should we adopt it?
 - Case studies: What are other companies doing out there?

-We're already working in parts of the last one, so we'll focus on doing that a bit more.
+We already cover a few case studies, but we'll try and add in a few more.

 I also want to allow this workshop to develop along the interests of the attendees, so perhaps we'll find a way to work in a bit of the themes of the afternoon session from the tech workshop into this format.
+I.e. a "BYO Problem" discussion section.

 #### Overall